2026: Path of Knowledge LEARN MORE

 That's the basic message of most ancient texts, but there are many different teachings and some contradict each other.
 How do they all fit together?
 What explains why they change?

-- Engaging and fun
+- Engaging, interactive and fun

 - Designed for practitioners